explaingarlic/charismatic-venus-infrastructure/README.md

     It would also allow me to reach close to 100% test coverage.
 This is difficult in Next.js due to the many different types of files we use and how differently they run in reality.

+ -  A button between the two selectors to swap currencies instantly (which would also perform a conversion on the new amounts).

+    It's just helpful.

 ## Some thoughts you may be having - addressed.